Fractional Programming for Kullback-Leibler Divergence in Hypothesis Testing

 While iteration count is an important metric, the practical latency of an algorithm is determined by the total runtime, which is the product of the number of iterations and the per-iteration computation time.
 Fig.~\ref{fig:runtime} presents a comprehensive runtime analysis.

 Fig.~\ref{fig:runtime_per_iter} compares the average runtime required for a single iteration.
-Both the benchmark method \cite{tang:tsp:18} and our FP-KLD suffer from high per-iteration cost.
-This is because they both involve solving large-scale linear systems at every step, leading to a cubic computational complexity with respect to the problem dimension.
-In contrast, MM-KLD and A-MM-KLD reduce the per-iteration complexity by orders of magnitude.
-This substantial speedup is attributed to the nonhomogeneous relaxation, which yields a simple closed-form update for the waveform, thereby eliminating the need for computationally expensive matrix inversions or linear system solvers.
+Both AWD-MM and FP-KLD suffer from high per-iteration cost because they involve solving large-scale linear systems at every step.
+In contrast, MM-KLD and A-MM-KLD reduce the per-iteration complexity by replacing the linear-system update with a closed-form waveform update.

-Fig.~\ref{fig:runtime_total} displays the total runtime until convergence.
-The results highlight the superiority of the proposed A-MM-KLD framework.
-Although FP-KLD requires fewer iterations, its high per-iteration cost results in the longest total runtime.
-Conversely, while MM-KLD is extremely fast per iteration, its slow convergence rate leads to a moderate total runtime.
-A-MM-KLD effectively combines the best of both worlds: it retains the low per-iteration complexity of the relaxed formulation while achieving rapid convergence through acceleration.
-Consequently, A-MM-KLD outperforms the state-of-the-art benchmark by several orders of magnitude in terms of total runtime, making it a highly scalable solution for large-scale antenna arrays.